 Just like yoga, perfecting virtual classes takes practice.
 By learning the basic procedures and following the best practices, you’ll quickly learn the basics.
 It’s up to your creativity and dedication to refine them in time and master the entire process of hosting virtual yoga classes.

-PJ is the founder and president of Uscreen, an all-in-one video monetization and live streaming platform that empowers video entrepreneurs and creators to monetize their content and build thriving businesses around their videos.
+Author Bio: PJ Taei is the founder and president of Uscreen, an all-in-one video monetization and live-streaming platform that empowers video entrepreneurs and creators to monetize their content and build thriving businesses around their videos.